 And back to not blowing ourselves up.
 Or making our planet unfit for human habitation.
 Or consuming all our food.
-Or wearing masks and getting vaccinated during a global pandemic.
+Or not wearing masks and not getting vaccinated during a global pandemic.
 Or producing enough Bruce Willis’s to save us from rogue meteors.
 This factor basically argues that it’s all just a matter of time folks.
 The optimists would argue that once we get to the communication stage we’re likely to expand beyond many of these threats and therefore if even a small fraction of civilizations make it to this “immortal” stage, L can reach billions of years.

-As a science fiction writer and scientist myself, I tend to land on the more optimistic side of things.
-But one of big challenges we face, again comes back to our single current data point.
+As a science fiction writer and scientist myself, I tend to favor the more optimistic side of things.
+But one of the big challenges we face, again comes back to our single current data point.
 We have only life on Earth as our example to guide us in our search.
 If and when we do encounter some kind of alien civilization, will we even be able to recognize each other?

-What do you think?
+So, what do you think?
 Is there anyone out there?